hundeo:

 At what point do dogs have a fever?

-The normal temperature in the dog is between 37.5 °C and 39 °C. The normal temperature in puppies can be slightly higher and in older quadrupeds slightly lower.
-Furthermore, smaller breeds tend to have higher and large breeds tend to have lower body temperature.
+The normal temperature in the dog is between 37.5 °C and 39 °C. Normal temperature in puppies may be slightly higher and slightly lower in older dogs.
+Furthermore, smaller breeds tend to have higher body temperature and large breeds tend to have lower body temperature.
 In addition, the temperature depends on the effort and exercise.
-After the romp it can be without hesitation sometimes over 39 ° C.
+After romping, it can be over 39°C without hesitation.

 From 39 °C one speaks of slightly elevated body temperature, from 40 °C of moderately elevated body temperature.
-If the condition from 42 °C lasts longer, it can be life-threatening for your dog.
-With a body temperature from 43 °C circulation and various organs can fail.
+If the condition lasts longer from 42 °C, it can be life-threatening for your dog.
+At a body temperature of 43 °C and above, the circulation and various organs can fail.

 To prevent this from happening in the first place, you should take your pet to a veterinarian or animal hospital immediately if the temperature exceeds 40°C!

-In addition to body temperature, you can also check other vital signs of your pet, for example, his pulse and breathing.
+In addition to body temperature, you can also check other vital signs of your pet, including his pulse and breathing.

 How do I measure pulse and breath?